Augmenting Deep Classifiers with Polynomial Neural Networks: Novel architectures based on the taxonomy

 \subsection{Higher-degree \resnet{} blocks}

 As shown in the previous section, the \resnet{} block is a first-degree polynomial.
 We can extend the polynomial expansion degree in order to enable higher-order correlations.
-A general $N^{th}-$degree polynomial is expressed as\footnote{ The detailed notation and the derivation of the model is deferred to the supplementary.}:
+A general $N^{th}-$degree polynomial is expressed as: